Streamlinelv/cartbounty/readme.txt

 = How does the Exit Intent work? =

-If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his e-mail address.
+If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his email address.
 Once it is entered (no need to submit the form), user's cart will be automatically captured.

 Exit Intent form will be displayed only to unregistered users once per hour.
 If the user enters his email address either in the Exit Intent form or in the Checkout form - Exit Intent will no longer be displayed upon leaving your shop.

 If you would like to test the visual appearance of the Exit Intent, please check the "Enable Test Mode" checkbox.
 Please note that only users with Admin rights will be able to see the Exit Intent during this stage and appearance limits will be removed.
 This means that it will be showed to the Admin each time he tries to leave the shop.

-= How to change the content and image of Exit Intent? =
+= How to change the content and image of the Exit Intent? =

-If you would like to make adjustments to the default content of the Exit Intent, you can modify the translation file, use the action hooks and filters (please see FAQ on available action hooks and filters) we have provided and use in our Exit Intent template file.
+If you would like to make adjustments to the default content of the Exit Intent, you can use either [action hooks and filters](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.

 You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/wclcfc-exit-intent.php".
-This template file contains the markup to display the Exit Intent and to capture the Abandoned carts prior users leave your shop.
+This template file contains the markup to display the Exit Intent and to capture the Abandoned cart prior the user leaves your shop.
 Please copy this template to your shops theme to keep your customization intact after plugin updates.

 You can copy this template file to either one of these locations:

 * yourtheme/templates/wclcfc-exit-intent.php
 * yourtheme/wclcfc-exit-intent.php